 The department may be consulted for specific career information.
-A number of assistantships are available each year; see the department website for application materials and deadlines.
-The master's degree programs are described below.
+See the department website for application materials and deadlines.

 Prospective students should see the program website for funding information.